Chander Singh Rahi: Tributes, legacy, and influence

-It has been reported that jagar singer and recipient of Padma Shri, Pritam Bhartwan while remembering the legacy of Chandra Singh Rahi on his demise had said that the Rahi had been blessed with a unique ringing melodious voice that would cast a magical spell over his listeners.
+It was reported that jagar singer and Padma Shri recipient Pritam Bhartwan said that Rahdi had been blessed with a unique ringing melodious voice that would cast a magical spell over his listeners, while remembering the legacy of Chandra Singh Rahi on his demise.

 Rahi's songs are still popular amongst the people of Uttarakhand.
 Three of his celebrated songs – "Fyonladiya"(2016), the traditional anchari jaagar, "Chaita ki Chaitwali"(2018) and "Fwa Baga Re"(2019) – were covered by popular Garhwali/Kumaoni singers Kishan Mahipal, Amit Saagar and Pappu Karki respectively.
 The new version of "Chaita ki Chaitwali" became the first Uttarakhandi song to reach five million views on YouTube.

 In 2015, Sangeet Natak Akademi (The National Academy for Music, Dance and Drama) presented a "Screening of Folk Music of Garhwal by Chandra Singh Rahi and Party" in its Sanchayan Series, an annual screening of the Academy's archival films and video recordings.

 Writer Charu Tiwari has written a book called Lok ka Chitera to mark 50 years of Rahi's musical journey.